umanitoba-cssa/constitution/Constitution.md

 Councillors may not be on social probation and must be a Member in good standing as defined by UMSU.

+### Community Advocates

+Community Advocates may not be on social probation and must be a Member in good standing as defined by UMSU.

 # Section 2: Club Executives, Councillors, and Committees

 ## Article 2a: Terms of Office